 Cyber Week is one of the biggest shopping weeks of the year with Black Friday, Small Business Saturday and Cyber Monday deals.

-Here are some statistics on how Black Friday and Cyber Monday may look in 2022.
+Here are some statistics on how Black Friday and Cyber Monday may look in 2023.

-1. Black Friday sales to increase between 6% and 8% over 2021
+1. Holiday sales to increase between 7% and 9% over 2022

 Learn how businesses can use technology to fight inflation and be prepared for the increase in sales this holiday season.

 E-commerce continues to grow, and mobile devices are becoming a vital tool.

-More than 42% of Black Friday revenue came from smartphones in 2021 – an increase of 2% from the previous year, according to Adobe.
+2023 is predicted to be the biggest year for e-commerce and purchases through mobile devices.
+Mobile device purchases will be higher than desktop purchases this season, according to Adobe.
+A record $113 billion is predicted to be spent this holiday season, which is a growth rate of 13.7% over 2022.
 Smartphones are used for more than purchasing as people check local inventories, compare prices, pay for their purchases with digital wallets and find retail locations.

+Adobe predicts this trend will happen throughout 2023 with total expenditures through mobile devices totaling around $470 billion compared to 2022’s overall $420 billion.
 Having a mobile-friendly website is vital for all businesses to keep up with consumers' shopping habits.